MENUMENU

 A slice of rich chocolate cake with chocolate ganache and raspberries served with a gold fork.

-Need an easy and foolproof chocolate ganache recipe to use with your favourite cakes, cupcakes and desserts?
+Need an easy and foolproof chocolate ganache recipe to use with your favourite cakes & cupcakes and decadent desserts?
 Then you've come to the right place!

 My 2 ingredient ganache recipe couldn't be easier to make or more delicious to eat!